metayeti/YABS.js/README.md

 See [building.txt](/building.txt) for more detailed information on building this repository.

-## 4. Minimal example
+## 4. Basic example

-To demonstrate basic usage, we will need a structure of a basic web application, and we will need a build instructions file.
+To demonstrate principal usage, we will need a structure of a basic web application, and we will need a build instructions file.
 Let's start with the file hierarchy first.

 The hierarchy of files for this minimal build will look like this: